-The link between abortion and breast cancer is a theory whose principal promoters oppose abortion regardless of its safety.
+The link between induced abortion and breast cancer is a theory whose principal promoters oppose abortion regardless of its safety.
 The theory has not been borne out by research.
-While Planned Parenthood believes that women should have access to information about all factors that influence the risk of disease, Planned Parenthood also believes that women deserve unbiased information that is medically substantiated and untainted by a political agenda.
+While Planned Parenthood believes that women should have access to information about all factors that influence the risk of disease, Planned Parenthood also believes that women deserve information that is medically substantiated and untainted by a political agenda.

-Planned Parenthood agrees with the American Cancer Society: "The issue of abortion generates passionate viewpoints in many people.
-Breast cancer is the most common cancer in women (aside from skin cancer), and it is the second leading cancer killer in women.
+Planned Parenthood agrees with the American Cancer Society: "The issue of abortion generates passionate viewpoints.
+Breast cancer is the most common cancer, and it is the second leading cancer killer in women.
 Still the public is not well-served by false alarms.
-At this time, the scientific evidence does not support the notion that abortion of any kind raises the risk of breast cancer or any other type of cancer" (ACS, 2013).
+At this time scientific evidence does not support the notion that abortion of any kind raises the risk of breast cancer or any other type of cancer" (ACS, 2011).